 Answer the following questions using the knowledge you learned in this chapter.
-See the Answers to the Chapter 4 Review Questions on page 140.
+See the Answers to the Chapter 5 Review Questions on page 122.

-When i s it unnecessary t o specify a property fo an alarm def inition?

-3. You need an alarm that first checks for high traffic on an interface and only then checks for a high error rate.
+- 1. What causes an alarm to move from one state to another? - 2.
+When is it unnecessary to specify a property for an alarm definition? - 3.
+You need an alarm that first checks for high traffic on an interface and only then checks for a high error rate.
 Assume that you've already defined the necessary polls to collect the appropriate data.
 Draw an example of the state diagram below:

 In this chapter you learned how to create, modify, and enable alarms in NerveCenter.
 You also learned several new concepts.
-The checklist below should help you review once more before going to the next chapter.
+The list below should help you review once more before going to the next chapter.

-You learned:

-How to create an alarm
+- How to create an alarm

-How to design a state diagram
+- How to design a state diagram

-How to enable an alarm
+- How to enable an alarm

-How to modify an alarm's state diagram
+- How to modify an alarm's state diagram

-How to add an additional state to an alarm
+- How to add an additional state to an alarm

-You a lso were introduced to the following concepts:
+- You also were introduced to the following concepts:

-Alarm
+- Alarm

-State diagram
+- State diagram

-Transition
+- Transition